UBC-STAT/stat-450/docs/syllabus-page.md

         </tbody>
     </table>
 </div>
-- For the due dates of the assignments, refer to the Canvas calendar.
+- For the due dates and details of the assignments, refer to Canvas.

 ### Course Policies

+#### Academic Concession

+Deadlines are all by 11:59 pm (Pacific time) on the due date.
+Any submission or modification after the due date will not be graded unless you have requested an extension.
+If you anticipate having trouble meeting a deadline and need an [academic concession](https://students.ubc.ca/enrolment/academic-learning-resources/academic-concessions), please reach out in advance via email to the instructors.
+[Here](https://stat540-ubc.github.io/course-admin/concession_template.pdf) is a template you can use for a self-declaration.

+If you miss class, we suggest you to:

+- Consult the class resources on Canvas
+- Use the class Slack workspace to discuss missed material with classmates
+- Visit office hours
+- Seek academic concessions, if applicable

 #### Academic Integrity